Who We Are

 Enrollment Information

-Applications for the 2023-24 school year are open for Grades 5-8.
+We are accepting applications for the 2024-25 school year for grades 5-8.
 You can submit your online application here or visit the school to submit an application.

-To submit an application or inquire about your status, please log in to your SchoolMint account at kippnorcal.schoolmint.net/.
+To submit an application directly online or inquire about your status, please log in to your SchoolMint account at kippnorcal.schoolmint.net/.

 Want to learn more about our school before you apply?